rust-lang/rust/src/doc/rustc/src/platform-support/thumbv7em-none-eabi.md

 `arm-none-eabi` targets.

-This target uses the soft-float ABI: functions which take `f32` or `f64` as arguments will have those values packed into an integer registers.
+This target uses the soft-float ABI: functions which take `f32` or `f64` as arguments will have those values packed into integer registers.
 This target therefore does not require the use of an FPU (which is optional on Cortex-M4 and Cortex-M7), but an FPU can be optionally enabled if desired.
 See also the hard-float ABI version of this target